niclake/niclake.github.io/now.md

 - Heading out to the workshop this week to get a few things organized, before working on a couple of mechanical keyboard cases out of cherry and walnut
 - Focusing on my [2024 yearly theme](/year-of-understanding), including planning out some blog posts
-- Saving up money to buy a 3D printer, and planning some of my first prints
 - Investigating a little tool storage/work station in the basement

 ### Projects